Bertoid1311/B7094/README.md

 ## Changes since the last (v3.3B) release

 B7094 is now hosted at GitHub; the earlier release was hosted at FossHub.

-This new version, as well as fixing some long-standing bugs in the user interface, has some new capabilities in the emulation itself:
+This new version fixes some long-standing bugs in the user interface:

+- The Editor is more useful than before; you can now save files in addition to just opening and running them.
+It is also possible to just type script commands into a new Editor window and run them immediately, without having to explicitly save the file.

+- The Stops and Core View windows are now fully functional, which provides some rudimentary debugging capabilities for programs being run on the emulated machine.

+There are also some new capabilities in the emulation itself:

 - The scripted demos have been expanded to allow choosing between two alternative versions of IBSYS: the originally-included two-tape ASYS1/ASYS8 system recovered by Paul Pierce a quarter-century ago, and the single-tape "Aerojet-General" KSYS61 version (also originally recovered by Paul Pierce).